Leonardo3Morais7/DenominationRoutine/README.md

 - [ ] Insert any cartridge note with one line of code
 - [ ] Insert any cartridge note on execution time

+## 💻 Requirements

+Before starting, please ensure you have met the following requirements:

+- .NET 6 installed

 ## ☕ Using Denomination Routine

 To use this project, follow the guide: